Skip to Content

 What is Tandoori Chicken?

-A tandoor is a type of coal-fired clay oven that is commonly used for cooking bread—like naan—and meats in Middle Eastern countries, as well as in India.
-Tender and juicy, our roasted tandoori chicken recipe approximates the smoky heat of a traditional tandoor oven by slowly roasting a whole spatchcocked chicken that’s been slathered it in Indian spices and cooling, creamy Stonyfield whole milk Greek yogurt.
-Our tandoori-spiced yogurt sauce gets its kick from:
+A tandoor is a coal-fired clay oven that is commonly used for cooking bread — like Indian naan — and meat in Middle Eastern and South Asian countries.
+So, tandoori chicken means chicken that is cooked in a tandoor oven.
+If you don’t have a tandoor oven lying around at home (and we’re betting you don’t) you can still make really delicious tandoori-style chicken, because a regular oven works just fine.
+Much of what we all love about the tandoori chicken that we order in restaurants is all about the uniquely spiced yogurt sauce and marinade.
+Tender and juicy, our roasted tandoori chicken recipe approximates the smoky heat of a traditional tandoor oven by slowly roasting a whole spatchcocked chicken that’s been slathered in Indian spices and cooling, creamy yogurt.

-2. If you didn’t ask your butcher to do it for you, spatchcock your chicken. (click here to learn how to spatchcock a chicken).
+2. Spatchcock your chicken. (click here to learn how to spatchcock a chicken).

 3. Using your hands or a pastry brush, coat the whole chicken entirely in the tandoori-seasoned yogurt mixture.